solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Concentric coils of spiral lamina crossed by radial alar prolongations, and also layers of spiral lamina are visible, especially in transverse sections of "_Actinostroma clathratum_."

 Fig. 31 shows a transverse section of one end of a shell in "_Stromatopora concentrica_"; here the striated and pillared structure of successive walls is seen, and under high powers the characteristic nummulitic disk structure.
 Strange to relate Nicholson referred to "tubuli" as possible evidence of Foraminiferal nature, but ended in comparing these appearances with the canaliculi of _Millepora_.
-(See his 'Monograph,' footnote p.
+(See his _Monograph_, footnote p.
 66.)

 I can now see even with a hand-lens a good deal of nummulitic structure on weathered surfaces of specimens, but practice and patience are required here as well as in detecting that structure in sections.